gazebosim/sdf_tutorials/composition/legacy_behavior.md

   1. Finally, `libsdformat` uses a mechanism by which users can register a custom callback function for URIs that could not be found by any of the previous methods.

-The `<include>` tag contains additional child elements that specify certain properties of the included model.

-  * `<name>`: Overrides the name of the nested model.
-References from the parent model to elements inside the nested model must take into account this new name.
-This new name must also be unique among sibling nested models.
-  * `<pose>`: Overrides the pose of the nested model.
-The pose is specified with respect to the parent model frame.
-  * `<static>`: Overrides the static value of the included model.
-  * `<plugin>`: A plugin element to be added to the list of plugins associated with the included model.

 The following example shows the use of the `<include>` tag to create a model that contains multiple instances of the `sphere` model shown in the earlier